 Recent Program Graduates

-- Misha Rosenbach: Assoc Prof UPenn, complex medical derm, inpatient derm, granulomatous diseases, drug reactions
+- Misha Rosenbach: Prof UPenn, complex medical derm, inpatient derm, granulomatous diseases, drug reactions

-- Robert Micheletti: Asst Prof Upenn, complex med derm, inpt derm, vasculitis, GVHD, drug reactions
+- Robert Micheletti: Assoc Prof Upenn, complex med derm, inpt derm, vasculitis, GVHD, drug reactions

 - Sotonye Imadojemu: Asst Prof Harvard, complex med derm, inpt derm